 - Keep the ACI chapter informed of its plans, programs, and activities; and

-- Submit bylaws and annual reports to ACI headquarters and to the chapter.
+- Submit bylaws and university award applications to ACI Headquarters and to the chapter.

 Student activities may include, but are not limited to, ACI student competitions, fundraising efforts, newsletters, seminars, and work-study programs.
-Student chapters are encouraged to submit recaps and photographs of meetings to ACI for inclusion in Concrete International.
+Student chapters are encouraged to submit recaps and photographs of meetings to ACI for inclusion in Concrete International magazine.

-ACI will assist in the organization of student chapters in North America, and if requested, will attend the organizational meeting with local chapter and university representatives.
-While it is up to the ACI chapter to assist the student chapter with a majority of their needs, a list of services provided by ACI headquarters is shown as follows:
+ACI will assist in the organization of student chapters and, if requested, will attend the organizational meeting with local chapter and university representatives.
+While it is up to the ACI chapter to assist the student chapter with a majority of their needs, a list of services provided by ACI Headquarters is shown as follows:

 - “The ABC’s of Parliamentary Procedure” pamphlet for running meetings;

-- Publication of the activities of student chapters in Concrete International and social media;
+- Publication of the activities of student chapters in Concrete International magazine and social media;

 - Chapter assistance with review of student chapter bylaws; and

 - Graphic design support in creating a chapter logo.

 The required steps to form a new student chapter are:

 - An Organizing Petition must be signed by a minimum of 15 ACI Student Members and submitted to ACI.
 ACI Student Membership is FREE for undergraduates and graduates;